Discover Brand Kits: Exclaimer's new method for governing your brand across the digital communications that matter most.Find out more

 Informal email endings should be used with care.
 Consider carefully whether they are appropriate for your situation.

 This is especially true for text-like acronyms, arguably the riskiest sign-offs to use in a work environment.
-For example, if you have a close relationship with a colleague, you may be inclined to use ‘ttyl’ to sign off a work email (an acronym for ‘talk to you later’).

 • Bye